Numerical Methods for Biomembranes: conforming subdivision methods versus non-conforming PL methods: A Regularized PL Method

-Here, we report a representative example pointing to the plausibility of this idea.
-Instead of solving \eqref{eq:PeanalizedWPLmin2}, we use $W_{\rm EffAreaCur}$ to solve the genus 1 Willmore problem.
-In this case we know that the solution is the Clifford torus, with Willmore energy $2\pi^2$, and the correct conformal structure is that of a square, i.e. $\omega = e^{i\pi/2}$.
+Here, we use $W_{\rm EffAreaCur}$ to solve the genus 1 Willmore problem problem.
+And we choose the domain Riemann surface to be a regularly triangulated parallelogram with sides $1$ and $\omega$ on the complex plane.
+We denote by $\cE_\omega$ -- easily computable according to \eqref{eq:cotangent_E_PL} -- the corresponding Dirichlet energy.
+In this case we know that the solution is the Clifford torus, with Willmore energy $2\pi^2$, and the ideal conformal structure is that of a square, i.e. $\omega = e^{i\pi/2}$.
 We compare the result with what we get by using the $60^\circ$ conformal structure, i.e. $\omega = e^{i\pi/3}$.
 See the results in Figure~\ref{fig:CliffordTorus_CS} (b) \& (c).
-We see that by using the correct conformal structure the PL Willmore energy is closer to the expected $2\pi^2 \approx 19.73$, and $\cE - A$ is closer to zero.
+We see that by using the ideal conformal structure the PL Willmore energy is closer to the expected $2\pi^2 \approx 19.73$, and $\cE - A$ is closer to zero.
 (With the incorrect conformal structure, we cannot expect to have a conformal parametrization, and hence we cannot expect $\cE - A \goto 0$ as the grid sizes grow.)
 Also with the incorrect conformal structure the axis-symmetry is broken, the surface looks like a M\"obius transformation of the surface of revolution Clifford torus (a Dupin cyclide), but with an indentation, indicated by the arrow in Figure~\ref{fig:CliffordTorus_CS} (c).
-The indentation suggests that the method is not capturing the shape correctly.
+The indentation suggests that the method is not capturing the shape accurately.
+However, by reducing $\lambda$ from $1/2$ to $1/10$, the indentation disappears and the resulted surface becomes a more accurate approximation to a Clifford torus.
+This is completely in line with what Proposition~\ref{prop:Wmin_Regularized} says.

-In Figure~\ref{fig:CliffordTorus_CS}(d), we show a numerical solution of the genus 1 Canham problem with reduced volume $v_0 = 0.8$, it is known that the solution is a M\"obius transformation of the surface of revolution Clifford torus.
-Hence we also know that the correct conformal structure to use is the square one.
-Unlike (c), the solution surface looks qualitatively correct.
+In Figure~\ref{fig:CliffordTorus_CS}(d), we show a numerical solution of the genus 1 Canham problem with reduced volume $v_0 = 0.8$, it is believed that the solution is a \textbf{unique} M\"obius transformation of the surface of revolution Clifford torus; see \cite{YuChen:Uniqueness}.
+And we also know that the ideal conformal structure to use is the square one.
+The solution is accurate even with a relatively big penalization factor.
+Again, it is in agreement with Proposition~\ref{prop:Wmin_Regularized}.

-The computational result suggests that the formulation \eqref{eq:PeanalizedWPLmin2} may be able to achieve the goal of solving the surface and its conformal structure simultaneously; we plan to explore this idea elsewhere.